RJZheng1/Final-Project/README.md

 		    3. cant kill monsters either
 	1/13/15:
 		worked some more on monster movement
+	1/14/15:
+		Text display will show damage you do and damage you get taken.
+		In-progress ladder.
+Crashes game.
+DO NOT PRESS Y YET.

 To-Do List:
 Flood-fill to make it so that the map cannot have isolated caves (find good algorithm)